chavi3112/Assisgment-3-/README.md

 one for subtraction
 one for multiplication
 one for division
-# Each function:
+Each function:
- 1.Inputs two numbers.
+.Inputs two numbers.
- 2. calculates the result - sends the result out.
+. calculates the result - sends the result out.
-2. Getting user input
+2 .
+Getting user input
 The program then:
- 1. Prompts the user to enter the first number - Requests the second number.
+.
+Prompts the user to enter the first number - Requests the second number.
- 2. The inputs are cast into float so the calculator can manage both the whole and decimals numbers.
+.
+The inputs are cast into float so the calculator can manage both the whole
+    and decimals numbers.
-3. Showing the user options
+3 .
+Showing the user options
 after it obtains the numbers, the program prints a little menu:
- 1. Addition
+ .
+Addition
- 2. Subtraction
+ .
+Subtraction
- 3. Division
+ .
+Division
- 4. Multiplication
+ .
+Multiplication
 Informs the user which number to put for each action.
 4. Taking the user's choice
 The user then is prompted to enter a number(1,2,3, or 4) to choose the operation they wish to apply.
 5 performing the operation
 The program checks to see what the user selected:
-  1. run the code matching function.
+ . run the code matching function.
-  2. here it takes the two numbers as input.
+ . here it takes the two numbers as input.
-  3. displays the output of the calculation. for example:
+ . displays the output of the calculation. for example:
-  1. If the user selected 1, the calculator adds the numbers.
+  .
+If the user selected 1, the calculator adds the numbers.
-  2. they dividing by 3 if they selected3.
+  . they dividing by 3 if they selected3.
 6. Handling division errors
 In the divisional section there is a minor protection:
-   1. It does not attempt to divide if the second number is zero.
+  .
+It does not attempt to divide if the second number is zero.
-   2. Instead it prints something like: Error!
+  .
+Instead it prints something like: Error!
 Division by zero.
 But there is a bug in the code in the cureent version.
 Unfortunately, the divison function multiplies.
 # Fix needed
 This is what the code does in the division function: